kanmanus/mourn.js/README.md

 # Mourn.js

-Mourn.js is a jQuery libary which is built in order to change any web site to gray color mode and also has an option to place the black ribbon in a page.
+Mourn.js is a jQuery library which is built in order to change any web site to gray color mode and also has an option to place the black ribbon in a page.

 ## Version 0.0.15